nafizjiwa/Javacript-Classes/README.md

 - Static methods are associated with the class.
 Instance associated with instance of the class
 #### How can we access a static property
 - Directly with class name and the property name

+#### Classes in JavaScript are used to define blueprints for creating objects, and encapsulating data.
+Classes include a constructor which is a special method that gets called automatically when a new object is created from the class.
+It is used to initialize the properties of the object.
+The this keyword is used here to refer to the current instance of the class.
+Below the constructor, you can have what are called methods.
+Methods are functions defined inside a class that perform actions or operations on the class's data or state.
+They are used to define behaviors that instances of the class can perform.